Methylene Blue in Sepsis & Septic Shock

 Methylene Blue in A Small Sepsis RCT

 Amongst those is the ANDROMEDA SHOCK trial which looked at capillary refill time versus lactate in patients with septic shock.
 I have covered the ANDROMEDA SHOCK trial on my lactic acidosis post in the past.
 I’ll leave a link to that in the show notes.
-This was one of my favorite trials, as not only did they show that you did not necessarily need to use lactate to assess resuscitation in your patient but also that capillary refill testing is quite useful, perhaps even better.
+This was one of my favorite trials, as not only did they show that you did not necessarily need to use lactate to assess resuscitation in your patient, but also that capillary refill testing is quite functional, perhaps even better.

 Methylene Blue Mechanism for Sepsis

 But what if there is something that we already have in our toolbox that we can use to benefit these patients?
 Something we already know that works for another type of distributive shock known as post-op vasoplegia?
 After all, mechanistically speaking, both post-op vasoplegia and sepsis have a significant component of abnormalities within nitric oxide metabolism.
-This is where methylene blue comes out to play.
+This is where methylene blue comes into play.

 Exploring the Paper